RiccardoBrioschi/HIGGS-BOSON-CHALLENGE/README.md

 - D'Angeli Gabriele: [@gabrieledangeli](https://github.com/gabrieledangeli)
 - Di Gennaro Federico: [@FedericoDiGenanro](https://github.com/FedericoDiGennaro)

-With an accuracy of 0.836 we obtained the 7-th place out of more than 200 teams.
+With an accuracy of 0.836 and an F1-Score of 0.749 we placed in the top 10% of the teams (>200 teams).

 # Project pipeline